8 Best Renters Insurance Companies in Texas of 2026

 Travelers: Best for Range of Coverage Options

-Just a dollar less than the average renters insurance in Texas, Travelers made out list because it offered a wide range of coverage options in comparison to other similar insurers.
+Just a dollar less than the average renters insurance in Texas, Travelers made our list because it offered a wide range of coverage options compared to other similar insurers.

 Even if you don't own your home or apartment, renters insurance can give you peace of mind by helping to replace your belongings if they're damaged or destroyed.
 And if someone is injured while at your home, renters insurance may also help cover their medical expenses.